department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/home-page-redesign-initiative/initiative-brief.md

 ## Desired Outcomes

 **Desired user outcomes**
-- As a Veteran I want to be able to access tools and processes quickly and easily so that I can manage my own VA benefits
+As a Veteran or beneficiary, the VA.gov homepage supports my need to
-- As a Veteran, caregiver, family member, etc, I want to be able to learn about the different benefits available to me including eligibility etc. so that I can apply to these benefits.
+- learn about the different benefits available to me so that I can apply to these benefits.
+- access tools and processes quickly and easily so that I can complete tasks to manage my VA benefits.
+- understand why and how to create an account to get access to the personalized experience.

-- As a secondary audience to VA.gov (VSO, Member of Congress, News) I need to understand where on VA.gov I should go to manage and learn activities appropriate to my needs
+As a secondary audience to VA.gov (VSO, Member of Congress, News) I understand where on VA.gov I should go to manage and complete tasks appropriate to my needs.
-- Veterans have increased access to self-service tools through an elevated login funnel

 **Undesired User Outcomes**
-- Decrease in engagement with the most popular Top Tasks might be concerning, but would have to be viewed in context of overal engagement patterns.
-- Search behavior should be monitored for signs that prominent placement of Search in the page is attracting users for use cases that would be better served by some other path/product.
+As a result of the redesign changes, Veterans and beneficiaries
+- are unable to complete the tasks necessary to manage their VA benefits online.
+- take longer to initiate a task from the homepage
+- are dissuaded from logging in or creating a VA.gov account
+- express a lower level of satisfaction in the VA.gov experience

 **Desired Business Outcomes**
 - Stakeholders can promote and give visibility to new products and services
-- More traffic from the home page to the VAntage Point blog
+- Increased engagement in VA news (more traffic from the home page to the VA News blog)
-- More logins
+- Increased use of personalized experience (more logins)

 ## Approach
 The redesign was originally planned as [a series of smaller changes](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/home-page/home-page-redesign-initiative/design/phased-design-plan.md) but it was decided to go straight to the planned Step 3 design for the first build, given the strong evidence for change and experimental nature of our work.
 Further refinement will be informed by Veteran research before changes are moved to production.